drdrsh/scripts/khareta/README.md

 About
 ---
-This is a somewhat cleaned up version of the code that I built during my work on [Alfehrest.Org](alfehrest.org), It is an early attempt of mine on building jQuery plugins, Also I haven't throughly tested this plugin to work on all platforms so I'd appreciate any any comments/suggestion/corrections.
+This is a somewhat cleaned up version of the code that I built during my work on [Alfehrest.Org](alfehrest.org), It is an early attempt of mine on building jQuery plugins, Also I haven't thoroughly tested this plugin to work on all platforms so I'd appreciate any any comments/suggestion/corrections.

 Author